-A tropical or subtropical disturbance is named when reaching the moderate tropical storm stage (maximum of the average wind speed - as defined in 1.2.2 - of gale force) winds present near the low centre on a significant portion of the clockwise circulation).
-When the RSMC La Reunion or the sub-regional tropical cyclone Advisory Centre responsible for the area within which the disturbance is located (Madagascar if the disturbance is centred west of 55°E, Mauritius if the disturbance is centred between 55° and 90°E) analyses the intensity of a tropical or subtropical disturbance as having reached verging upon the moderate tropical storm stage, they contact and consult together.
-After the technical discussion, if the concluding analysis is that the moderate tropical storm stage is reached, the sub-regional Centre involved then proceeds to officially name the disturbance.
+A tropical or subtropical disturbance is named when it reaches the moderate tropical storm stage (maximum average wind speed, as defined in paragraph 1.2.2, corresponding to gale force winds - observed or estimated - present near the low-pressure centre in a significant portion of the cyclonic circulation).
+When RSMC La Reunion or the sub-regional tropical cyclone advisory centre in charge of the area where the disturbance occurs (Madagascar, if the disturbance is centred west of 55°E, or Mauritius, if the disturbance is centred between 55°E and 90°E) notices that the tropical or subtropical disturbance in question approaches the intensity of a moderate tropical storm, the centres get in touch and consult each other.
+If the technical consultation concludes that the moderate tropical storm stage has been reached, the competent sub-regional centre formally names the disturbance.